sandeep-64/Pull-GITCOMMITID/README.md

 # Pull-GITCOMMITID
-Repo to PULL the last commit
+Repo to PULL the last commit ok